zaxor0/zwerchhau/into-the-war/rules.md

 **Bed Roll**: Required for multiday overland travel, sleeps 1 person.
 Multiple nights without a bedroll may require a WIL save to prevent negatives to combat.

 **Binoculars**: A single slot item that increases combat visibility by 1 range band, in both day and night scenarios.

+**Blast**: A per weapon characteristic where damage can be inflicted on more than 1 target on a successful attack.
+The radius of the damage is 20ft, all targets in that radius must have their damaged rolled individually.

 **Canteen**: A useful 1 slot item to store liquids; required if tracking resources in an overland campaign.